-Boxing is a sport where your bodyweight plays a crucial role.
-Due to this reason boxing classes are categorized on weight basis like middleweight, welterweight, featherweight, bantamweight, flyweight, or strawweight.
+Boxing is a sport where your body weight plays a crucial role.
+Due to this reason, boxing classes are categorized on a weight basis like middleweight, welterweight, featherweight, bantamweight, flyweight, or strawweight.

 In simple language, “reach” in boxing means the total length of a boxer’s arm, i.e., from one middle fingertip to another middle fingertip.
 Reach is also known as wingspan or arm span.

 The distance between a boxer’s right middle fingertip and the left middle fingertip when the arm is stretched perpendicular to one’s body (in a “T” shape) is called reach.
 Reach is measured across the chest and elbows.

 “How is reach measured in boxing” is one of the most vital statistics for a boxer to know.
 Every boxer should be aware of his reach and measure it at regular intervals similarly as they keep track of their weight and height.